lmweber/CrispantCal/README.md

 * In a web browser (desktop or mobile) at the following address: https://lmwebr.shinyapps.io/CrispantCal/

-* Within R/RStudio, by installing and running from this GitHub repository using the command `runGitHub("CrispantCal","lmwebr")`.
+* Within R/RStudio, by installing and running from this GitHub repository using the command `runGitHub("lmwebr/CrispantCal")`.
 This requires the "shiny" package to be installed and loaded first, which can be done with the commands `install.packages("shiny")` and `library(shiny)`.

 If you are not familiar with R, we highly recommend RStudio as a user-friendly editor and development environment.
 RStudio can be downloaded from http://www.rstudio.com/.
 Before you install RStudio, you also need to install R itself, which can be downloaded from http://cran.r-project.org/.
 Both R and RStudio are free.
 The RStudio website also includes links to tutorials and online learning resources on R programming at http://www.rstudio.com/resources/training/online-learning/.